Asirindusamod/-Herbal-Plants-in-Sri-Lanka/README.md

 - To add a new plant, click the "Add Plant" button and fill out the required details.
 Ensure you provide a relevant image URL to display the plant.
 If no image URL is provided, a default vector image will be displayed.
 - Long-press on a plant item to delete it from the collection (confirmation prompt will appear).

-## Technologies Used

-- Android Studio
-- Kotlin programming language
-- RecyclerView for displaying plant list
-- Intents for navigation between activities
-- Glide for image loading

-## Support and Contributions

-- We're excited to have you on board!
-If you have any questions, encounter issues, or want to share ideas for improvements, don't hesitate to reach out.
-You can open an issue or submit a pull request, and we'll work together to enhance this app.

-Happy coding and exploring the world of herbal plants! 🌿🌱🚀